8 Tips To Avoid Vomiting & Nausea During Colonoscopy Prep. [Doctor Explains]

 • DO NOT Use more than one antiemetic at the same time.

 • DO NOT take them if you are taking any prescription medication (unless you talk to your doctor).
-This is especially with: –
+This is especially true with: –

 • Blood-Thinning medicines.